Convex-Dev/design/cad/017_peerops/README.md

 Peers SHOULD NOT reveal their current outgoing connection list to external parties, since this opens up some risk of the Peer being vulnerable to attacks in situations where it could be isolated from the rest of the Network (e.g. censorship).

 ## Storage Management

+Storage management is at the discretion of the Peer Operator.

+Peer Operators SHOULD arrange for periodic garbage collection of the Etch Store, if they do not have another reason to keep historicl data (e.g. for analytics).

 ## Logging and Analytics